 Were some of the features on the Alto just "bells and whistles" and not as useful as they look?
 Some were, but others were not.
 The small handles on the sides of the pad did not work as well as we had hoped and it was missing the one handle our testers wanted; the center lift handle.
 The center lift handle helps with lifting a heavy pack onto your back so it is not a big deal if you don't carry heavy loads.
-The pad also had a hard time fitting very large bulky loads inside of it because the zipper flap was not adjustable.
+The Alto had a hard time fitting very large bulky loads inside of it because the zipper flap was not adjustable.
 So, if you want to carry very heavy and/or very bulky loads then this is not the best pad for you.
-Try the Mad Rock R3 that has a new reinforced suspension system for 2015, a center lift handle and a very adjustable two buckle flap closure for carrying heavier loads.

 After all is said and done, parts of the Alto did let us down as far as what it looked like it could do and what it did actually help us do.
 The zipper flap was the one pleasant surprise being more helpful and easy-to-use than we thought it would be.
 It worked great for both its jobs of holding gear in and for covering the suspension system in pad mode.
 The zippers and Velcro could possibly wear out prematurely but if you are not being hard on it in a rough backcountry setting too often then it should endure just fine.
 We see both good and bad sides to the Velcro straps and the zipper - the bad side being that it could wear out and fail, the good side is that it is fast and easy to use and the flap allows the pad to hold gear inside more securely than any other pad.
 All in all it works well.
 The decision is up to you, the consumer, to decide if you're not that hard on your gear then it could be a chance worth taking to get the quality craftsmanship, cool design, and useful features.